cap-js/docs/tools/cds-add.md

 ```
 :::

 Step <span class="list-item">3</span> requires us to integrate with another `cds add` command.
 Namely, we want `cds add mta` to include PostgreSQL configuration when generating the _mta.yaml_ deployment descriptor for Cloud Foundry.
-Similarly, `cds add postgres` should augment the _mta.yaml_ if already present.
+Vice versa, `cds add postgres` should augment the _mta.yaml_ if already present.

 In this case, we can use the `combine` method, which is executed when any `cds add` command is run.
 This mechanism allows us to plug in accordingly.

 We create an _mta.yaml.hbs_ file to use as a template.
 The _.hbs_ file also allows dynamic replacements using the [Mustache](https://mustache.github.io/mustache.5.html) syntax.

-Using the `merge` helper provided by the `cds.add` API we can define semanticas to merge this template into the project's `mta.yaml`:
+Using the `merge` helper provided by the `cds.add` API we can define semantics to merge this template into the project's `mta.yaml`:

 ::: code-group
 ```js [lib/add.js]